 Warranty Support: Our state of the art fixtures and controls have a 5-20 year warranty, specified in the project proposal.
 We can answer any questions or provide any assistance with any warranty claims.

-Certified Electricians: Installation will be by one of our teams of licensed and experienced electricians.
+Certified Installers: Installation will be by one of our teams of licensed and experienced electricians.
 Installation will generally begin 3-4 weeks after contract signing and proceed for the next 1-2 weeks.
 The PM will maintain constant communication between you and our electricians, providing continuous updates as they become available.
 Should any issues arise the PM to promptly get all parties involved and swiftly resolve the situation.
 Avalon will provide all supervision, labor, materials and equipment necessary to install new LED fixtures and controls (where applicable) at all contracted locations.

 What is Connected Lighting?